bhavika32-hub/ola-ride-data-analysis-sql-powerbi/README.md

 * Among customer-cancelled rides, approximately **14%** were due to AC or comfort-related complaints.
 * Among driver-cancelled rides, approximately **35%** were caused by driver personal or vehicle-related issues.
 * The highest number of bookings and cancellations were observed on **Monday, Tuesday, and Wednesday**, indicating peak operational pressure during these days.
-* Total potential revenue loss of approximately **₹21M** was observed due to cancellations and driver-related issues.
+* Total potential revenue loss of approximately ₹23.70M was observed due to cancellations, Driver Not Found cases, and incomplete rides.
-* Approximately **₹16M** of revenue loss was attributed to ride cancellations, indicating significant demand leakage.
+* Approximately ₹15.95M of revenue loss was attributed to ride cancellations (Driver: ₹10.18M + Customer: ₹5.77M), indicating significant demand leakage.
-* Approximately **₹5M** of revenue loss was caused by Driver Not Found cases, highlighting supply-side inefficiencies.
+* Approximately ₹5.50M of revenue loss was caused by Driver Not Found cases, highlighting supply-side inefficiencies.
 * Around **40%** of incomplete rides were caused by vehicle breakdown issues, indicating operational and maintenance gaps.
+* Incomplete rides alone caused ₹2.25M in revenue leakage — separate from cancellations — mainly due to vehicle breakdown issues.
+* Of the total ₹56.53M revenue, only ₹32.83M (58%) came from fully successful rides; the rest ₹23.70M (42%) was lost across cancellations, driver-not-found, and incomplete rides.

 **Overall Insight:** Driver behavior, vehicle-related issues, and peak-day operational pressure were the primary contributors to ride cancellations, incomplete rides, and revenue loss.